vhjiang/panther/readme.md

 > node index.js # start ganache server
 ```

-ganache server is now started, running Ethereum Mainnet forked at the latest block.
+ganache server is now listening on http://127.0.0.1:1337.
+It's running Ethereum Mainnet forked at the latest block.
 It will auto restart when each new block is mined.
 According to the log, the restart time is quick:

     logs: